Yanlinguist/Personal_Website/content/home/teaching.md

 I am a graduate teaching assistant in Linguistics at the University of Utah.
 Prior to that, I was an instructor at Syracuse University and taught Mandarin Chinese for two academic years.

 Linguistics
-- LING 0000: Upcoming.
+- LING 1200: Introduction to the Study of Language.
 Fall 2022 (Teaching Assistant)
 - LING 3600: Cross-Cultural Communication.
 Summer 2022 (Instructor)
 - BUS 3950: Cross-Cultural Communication for Business.
 Spring 2022 (Teaching Assistant)